 A pair of latex/nitrile disposable food-grade gloves over cotton gloves will provide enough insulation from heat and maintain the tactile “hands-on” feel of working with sugar.
 If the candy is still sticking to the gloves, wait for the candy to cool a bit longer.

-A good pair of gloves will have the following features:
+A decent pair of gloves should have the following features:

 - Covers wrist

 For the best results, make sure that you look for gloves that are long enough to cover your forearm and non-slip so that you don’t lose grip on the candy or utensils.
 With temperatures above the boiling point of water, it is important to be protected against possible burns while working with the candy.
 You will need gloves that act as a barrier against temperatures as high as 300°F.